Konungs skuggsjá: Advice

 The book gives advice on various subjects, such as seafaring and trading:

 Marvels

 There are several chapters on marvels in various countries.
-For example, it tells of an encounter which fits the description of a wild man or Woodwose:
+One example is an account of an encounter which fits the description of a wild man or Woodwose:

 Another story tells that after mass in a church in Ireland, the people found an anchor hanging from a rope from the sky.
 The anchor got stuck on the church doorway.
 Looking up, they saw a ship with men, and one came down, as though swimming in the air, to free the anchor.
 The people tried to grab him, but the bishop forbade them, and the man went back up.
 The men in the ship cut the rope, and the anchor was kept in the town.

+Legacy

+A quote from the Konungs skuggsjá is seen on the gravestone of pioneering Danish linguist Rasmus Rask.
+It reads: Ef þú vilt fullkominn vera í fróðleik þá nem þú allar tungur, en týn þó eigi at heldr þinni tungu.
+"If you wish to become perfect in knowledge, you must learn all the languages, and yet, do not neglect your native tongue or speech."